Dzhud/Automate_FreeFileFillableForm/README.md

 # Automate_FreeFileFillableForm
-Chrome browser extension that auto populates IRS form 8949 (Short and Long term forms) fields.
+Chrome browser extension that auto populates IRS form 8949 (Short and Long term transaction forms) fields.
 Another level of automation is form selection.
 After the completion of a particular form, the next one is automatically loaded and filled.

 # The Process
 1) You pick an initial Form 8949 Page 1 (or 2) manually (for the first time)